-THEATRE ROYAL, COVENT GARDEN.
+HEATRE ROYAL, COVENT GARDEN.-

-Crowded Houses.
+THEATRE ROYAL, COVENT GARDEN.- Crowded Houses.
 Greatest success in the history of Pantomime.
 Be early at the Doors.
 MONDAY, Jan.
-7, 1856, and every Evening during the Week.
-Doors open at Half-past: Six, commence at Seven.
-MAGIC AND MYSTERY, by Professor Anderson, the Great Wizard of the North.
+7, 1856; and every Evening during the Week.
+Doors open at Half-past Six, commence at Seven.
+MAGIC AND MYSTERY, by Professor Anderson, the Great Wizard of the North."
 The entertainment to be preceded by an Over-ture Fantastique, called the "Wizard of the North." in which is introduced an illustration of the "Spirit-rapping."
-To conclude with the Grand, National, Historical and Chivaric PANTOMIME which has been so long in pre-Chivalric PANTOMIME, which has been so long in pre-Convalle of the Group Britannicus in Suber 20 of the Land's End, paration, and on the production of which so large an ex-pense has been incurred, of YE BELLE ALLIANCE, or HARLEQUIN GOOD HUMOUR, AND YE FIELDE OF THE CLOTHE OF GOLDE, being a LEGEND OF THE MEETING OF THE MONARCHS.
+To conclude with the Grand, National, Historical and Chivalric PANTOMIME, which has been so long in pre-paration, and on the production of which so large an ex-pense has been incurred, of YE BELLE ALLIANCE, or HARLEQUIN GOOD HUMOUR, AND YE FIELDE OF THE CLOTHE OF GOLDE, being a LEGEND OF THE MEETING OF THE MONARCHS.
 Scene 1.
-"The Caverns of the Groome Britannicus in Subterraneanussis;" Britannicus, Mr. John Neville.
+"The Caverns of the Gnome Britannicus in Subterraneanussia;" Caverns of the Gnome Britannicus in Subterraneanussia;" Britannicus, Mr. John Neville.
 Scene 2.
-"The Land's End, Cornwall; with the Car of the Dragons."
+"The Land's End, Cornwall, with the Car of the Dragons."
 Good Humour, Miss Harriet Gordon.
 Scene 3.
-"The Deck of 4 The Great Britannicus, Mr. John Neville.
-Scene 2.
-"The Land's End, Conwall; with the Car of the Dragons."
-Good Humour, Miss Harriet Gordon.
-Scene 3.
-"The Deck of 'The Great Harry."
-4-decker, 128 guns (the First English Man-of-War)."
-Henry the Eighth, Mr. Harry Pearson; Car-dinal Wolsey, Mr. P. Q. Villiers; Sir Jasper Spritsail (Commander of the 'Great Harry') Mr. D. Stewart.
+"The Deck of 'The Great Harry.'
+4-decker, 129 guns. (the First English Man-of-War)."
+Henry the Eighth, Mr. Harry Pearson; Car-dinal Wolsey, Mr. P. Q. Villiers; Sir.
+Jasper Spritsail (Commander of the 'Great Harry') Mr. D. Stewart.
 Scene 4.
-"The Interior of the Chateau of Francis I between Guisnes and Ardennes;" Francis I, Mr. W. Shalders; Le Sire de Framboisy, Mr. H. Carles.
+"The Interior of the Chateau of Francis I between Guisness and Ardennes;" Francis I, Mr. W. Shalders; Le Sire de Frambolsy, Mr. H. Carles.
 Scene 5.
 "The Field of the Cloth of Gold, introducing a Grand Pas de Rosiere, by Miss Emma Horne and Corps de Ballet."
 Scene 6.
 "Grand Corridore in the Chateau, leading to the Bedchamber of the Monarehs."
 Scene 7.
 "The outside of Blondette's Farm;" Blondette, Miss Emma Horne; Coquelicot, Mr. C. Brown.
 Scene 8.
-"The abode of the Fairy Queen in the Golden Groves of Good Humour," (by Mr. William Beverley), The Fairy Queen, Miss E. Thorne.
-General Transformation-Harlequin, Mr. C. Brown; Pantaloon, W. A. Barnes (the Transatlantic Pan-tomimist); Columbine, Miss Emma Horne ; Clown, the Great Flexmore.
-The Apotheosis of YE BELLE AL-Mourners at one Altar, Victors on One Throne.
-The Coro-nation with the Coronals of Valour by the Genius of Victory.
-Grand Fashionable MORNING PERFORMANCE of
+"The abode of the Fairy Queen in the Golden Groves of Good Humour," Caverns of the Gnome Britannicus in Subterraneanussia;" Horne : Coquelicot, Mr. C. Brown.
+Scene 8.
+"The abode of the Fairy Queen in the Golden Groves of Good Humour," (by Mr. William Beverley), The Fairy Queen, Miss E. Thorne: General Transformation-Harlequin, Mr. C. Brown ; Pantaloou, W. A. Barnes (the Transatlantic Pan-tomimist); Columbine, Miss Emma Horne ; Clown, the Great Flexmore.
+The Apotheosis of YE BELLE AL-LIANCE; (Designed by M Guerin.)
+England and France---Mourners at one Altar.
+Victors on One Throne.
+The Coro-nation with the Coronals of Valour by the Genius of Victory nation with the Coronals of Valour by the Genius of Victory.